Elizabeth Fenning: Criminal proceedings

-Fenning was summoned to Hatton Garden police-court, and was committed for trial.
-The case came on at the Old Bailey on 11 April 1815, when Fenning was charged with feloniously administering arsenic to the three Turners with intent to murder them.
+Fenning was summoned to Hatton Garden police-court and committed for trial.
+The case came before the Old Bailey on 11 April 1815, when Fenning was charged with feloniously administering arsenic to the three Turners with intent to murder them.

 Evidence was brought against Fenning that she had asked and received leave to make the dumplings, and that she was alone in the kitchen during the whole time of their preparation; that the poison was neither in the flour nor in the milk; and that Fenning was acquainted with and had access to a drawer in her employer's office where arsenic was kept.
-Roger Gadsden, an apprentice of Turner, had eaten a piece of dumpling after dinner, though strongly advised by Fenning not to touch it, and was also taken ill.
+Roger Gadsden, an apprentice of Turner, had eaten a piece of dumpling after dinner, though Fenning had strongly advised him not to touch it, and he had also fallen ill.

-Fenning pleaded not guilty, and urged that she had herself eaten of the dumplings, a piece of testimony which was corroborated by Turner's mother, who said that she had been sent for, and on arrival had found the prisoner very sick.
+Fenning pleaded not guilty and urged that she herself had eaten of the dumplings, a piece of testimony which was corroborated by Turner's mother, who said that she had been sent for, and on arrival had found the prisoner very sick.
 The prisoner, protesting her innocence, tried to show that Mrs. Turner had a spite against her.
-Five witnesses were called, who gave Fenning a character of respectability and good nature.
-The recorder's summing-up was strongly against the prisoner, and the jury finding her guilty she was sentenced to death.
-On hearing sentence pronounced she fell in a fit, and was moved insensible from the dock.
+Five witnesses were called, and each one gave Fenning a character of respectability and good nature.
+The recorder's summing-up was strongly against the prisoner; the jury found her guilty, and she was sentenced to death.
+On hearing the sentence pronounced she fell into a fit and was carried insensible from the dock.

 Execution

 Popular opinion was largely in favour of Fenning's innocence, and every effort was made by her friends and others to procure a remission of the sentence.
 Orlibar Turner even tried to sign a petition to save Eliza but was stopped when the recorder who sentenced her came to his house and said that if he did, the Turner family would be investigated for the crime.

-On the day preceding that fixed for the execution a meeting was held at the Home Office to consider the case.
+On the day before that fixed for the execution, a meeting was held at the Home Office to consider the case.

-Lord Sidmouth, the Home Secretary, was out of town, but the Lord Chancellor Lord Eldon, the recorder, and Mr Becket were present, and concluded that there was no reason for interfering.
+Lord Sidmouth, the Home Secretary, was out of town, but the Lord Chancellor Lord Eldon, the recorder, and Mr Becket were present, and concluded that there was no reason to interfere.
 Lord Eldon summoned another meeting in the evening, with the same result.
 On the following morning, 26 July, Fenning was hanged, in company with two other malefactors, Oldfield and Adams, the former for raping a child and the latter for sodomy.